PantalaLabs/BionicGlove/README.md

 - # BionicGlove

+## This is an early version of the readme and is constantly being updated!!!

 Bionic Glove from Pantala Labs (http://www.pantalalabs.com) is wearable glove that can control microcontrolled or not, devices , robots, mobile apps, desktop programs (like Ableton), games, art, entertainment, etc through the interpretation of their behaviors and movements.

 ### Prototype